-- 1. If the patient is unconscious, very young, deaf, or unable to speak the language of the phlebotomist, a nurse, relative, or friend should be asked to identify the patient. - 2.
-Inpatients: Should a hospital identification bracelet not be found, please request one from the nurse-even if it must be handwritten (including patient name, hospital number, and date of birth).
-The nurse will identify and place an identification band on the patient.
-Do not collect specimen unless this requirement is met. - 3.
-Identification standards established by the American Association of Blood Banks provide clear guidelines to be used when collecting blood specimens from unidentified emergency patients.
-The patient must be positively identified when the blood specimen is collected.
-The unidentified emergency patient should be given some temporary but clear designation until positive identification can be made.
-In all cases, the name and hospital number of the emergency identification should be attached to the patient's body either by wristband or some similar device.
+- Incommunicative patient: If the patient is unable to communicate his/her identity to the phlebotomist, a nurse, relative or friend should be asked to identify the patient. - For inpatients: If a hospital identification bracelet cannot be found, please request one from the nurse even if it must be handwritten (including patient name, hospital number, and date of birth).
+The nurse will identify and then place an identification band on the patient.
+Do not collect specimen unless this requirement is met. - Unidentified emergency patients: Identification standards established by the American Association of Blood Banks provide clear guidelines to be used when collecting blood specimens from unidentified emergency patients: - The patient must be positively identified when the blood specimen is collected. - The unidentified emergency patient should be given some temporary but clear designation until positive identification can be made. - In all cases, the name and hospital number of the emergency identification should be attached to the patient's body, either by wristband or some similar device.

-SPECIMEN COLLECTION
+SPECIMEN COLLECTION REQUIREMENTS

-Collect blood specimens using accepted venipuncture/skin puncture technique.
+- 1. Collect blood specimens using accepted venipuncture/skin puncture technique. - 2.
 Draw whole blood in an amount 2 1/2 times the required volume of serum so that a sufficient amount of serum can be obtained.